 Spanish league gets approval for multibillion-dollar deal

-- The Spanish league said 38 of the 42 clubs from the first and second divisions in Spain voted in favor of the deal with private equity firm CVC, which is intended to boost the clubs' finances and help the league cut into the Premier League’s global dominanc

-The majority of Spanish league clubs on Thursday approved a multibillion-dollar deal with an investment fund after giving Real Madrid and Barcelona the option not to participate.
+The majority of Spanish league clubs approved a multibillion-dollar deal with an investment fund after giving Real Madrid and Barcelona the option not to participate.

 The league and CVC gave the four clubs who voted against the deal the option to opt out, meaning they would not benefit from the new funds and would not relinquish a percentage of their future revenues.
 Athletic Bilbao also opposed the agreement.
 The fourth club that voted against the deal was not disclosed.